hackbinghamton/WebDevelopmentWorkshop/Hosting with Flask/1. Intro to Webservers and Flask/README.md

 1. Run the function with the `@app.route("/index.html")` decorator on it
     1. If the function exists, take whatever HTML is returned and send it to the user in a 200 response
     1. If the function does not exist, send back a 404 response

+## Exercise

+Write code for another page on your website (for example, `/myspecialpage`), and have it return its own HTML.

-Knowing this, let's move on to the next part to learn how to add more pages to our website!
+Knowing this, let's move on to the [next part](https://github.com/HackBinghamton/WebDevelopmentWorkshop/tree/master/Hosting%20with%20Flask/2.%20Adding%20Pages%20and%20Using%20Templates) to learn how to add more pages to our website!